 Every warehouse needs to define where and how products are moved.
 This is called warehouse management process flow, and it’s important to have it in place before the order fulfillment process begins.

 A well-designed warehouse management process flow saves your business time and money.
 It defines all the stages in your warehouse operations, so you can focus on getting work done.
-Keep reading to learn about different types of process flow charts and how to integrate them into your warehouse operations.
+Keep reading to discover more than one business process flow chart and how to integrate any of them into your warehouse operations.

 Warehouse Management System Process Flow

 A warehouse management system process flow is a visual chart or diagram that shows the main activities of your warehouse.
 It's a subcomponent of warehouse organization.
 A process flow illustrates how goods are received, the process they go through, how they are shipped, and any stages in between.

 A process flow can be created through a few methods.
 You can use graphic design software, the data from your warehouse management system (WMS), or programs like Microsoft Word and Excel.

 It’s recommended to spend plenty of time on your process flow, as it can translate to thousands of dollars and dozens of hours saved each year.

 If you use a WMS, creating a process flow is easier.
 First, export the data you need from your WMS, which provides a detailed account of all the stages your products go through.
 Examples of data may include product lists, courier reports, and a list of products held longer than 90 days.